-Agile is an iterative short process focused on customer feedback and satisfaction.
-In such processes, the customer is allowed to verify that the features are being developed as they want and to suggest improvements.
+As described in chapter one, Agile is iterative short processes focused on customer feedback and satisfaction.
+In such processes, the customer is allowed to verify that the features are being developed as they want, and to suggest improvements.
 It also offers the customer the opportunity to release the product or software earlier than originally planned if the version presented at the end of a cycle is deemed good enough.
-This is one of the many reasons Agile is favoured for software development.
+This is one of the many reasons Agile is favored for software development.
 Agile products can be brought to market quickly and then continuously improved with subsequent updates.
 For many years, some "traditional" and Agile project managers viewed each other with a certain amount of skepticism about the value of each other's methods.
 However, in recent years, project managers have seen the value of the techniques used in both of these two "camps" of project management.
 As a result, it is not unusual to see the design of a building using Agile techniques, and software development projects conducting a traditional risk analysis.

-Figure 14.1: Agile projects are iterative
+Figure 14-1: Agile projects are iterative